 First, whip up your dressing.
 You'll be mixing up some soy sauce, rice vinegar, sesame oil, and ginger.
 This is what'll be drizzled over your bowl before serving, but it's also the sauce we'll use to flavor the tofu.

-Press and dice your tofu up.
+Press your tofu and cut it into cubes.
 Heat up a little bit of oil in a skillet and add your tofu.
 Pan-fry it until it's golden and crispy, and then drizzle about a third of your dressing over the tofu — save the rest.
 Let the tofu cook for another minute or two until most of the liquid dries up.

 From there, it's just a matter of chopping everything up and arranging it in a bowl.
 Rice on the bottom, everything else on top, with a sprinkling of scallions and a drizzle of that dressing.

-These bowls are really easy to meal prep, which is another reason I love them for summer (the season that I least enjoy being in the kitchen).
+These poke bowls are really easy to meal prep, which is one I love them for summer (the season that I least enjoy being in the kitchen).
 Just whip up the dressing and cook your rice and tofu ahead of time.
 You can also prep all of your produce in advance, with the one possible exception of the avocado, which might turn brown during storage.

-Store everything in separate containers, and then heat up your rice and tofu before serving (or don't, if it's a really hot day), and assemble your bowls.
+Store everything in separate airtight containers in the fridge, and then heat up your rice and tofu before serving (or don't, if it's a really hot day), and assemble your bowls.

 Vegan Poke Bowls with Sesame Ginger Tofu

-These vegan poke bowls are bursting with flavor!
-Made with pan-fried tofu, juicy mango chunks and macadamia nuts with a gingery dressing, they're both delicious and refreshing — the perfect meal for warm summer days.
+These vegan tofu poke bowls are bursting with flavor!
+Made with pan-fried tofu, juicy mango chunks and macadamia nuts with a gingery dressing, they're both delicious and refreshing.
 The best part: these babies are super easy to meal prep!

 Ingredients